About Me

 technical topics through independent study.
 With a formal background in

-biology, I transitioned into data science without relying on additional
+biology, I transitioned into bioinformatics without relying on additional

 university coursework.
 By leveraging online resources, technical